LightningHat/Creative-Glitches_EC103B/README.md

 ## 😒Personal Training 💪💪💪

-###Our personal training programs are tailored to your individual goals, whether you're looking to lose weight, build muscle, or improve overall fitness.
+### 🤞 Our personal training programs are tailored to your individual goals, whether you're looking to lose weight, build muscle, or improve overall fitness.

 ## 👌 Connect with Us!
 ### “A dream you dream alone is only a dream.
 A dream you dream together is reality.”